All Episodes

 But we're not ready to announce it yet.

-We've got to make so we're we will we we have notified the other winners.
+So we have notified the other winners.

-We call them on Wednesday.
+We called them on Wednesday.

-Uh and it normally these people, their answering machines pick up and we just leave a voice message.
+And normally these people, their answering machines pick up and we just leave a voice message.

-And so we talk to them for about 10 or 15 minutes each.
+So we talk to them for about 10 or 15 minutes each.

 It's fun.

-It's it's amazing.
+It's amazing.

 We have a meeting with them.

-And we found that too with our two if by tea winners, but the grand prize winner has been picked.
+And we found that too with our 2F by T winners.

 But you didn't win it.

-The odds are, so that you need to focus on the next one coming up.
+The odds are so that you need to focus on the next one coming up.

 So just be patient.